-The rule becomes then a semantic structure that allows for evaluating/executing it as already described for the XML level, and for reasoning about it, as will be described in Section 13.2.
+The rule becomes then a semantic structure that allows for evaluating/executing it as already described for the XML level, and for reasoning about it.
 First, some examples of RDF-level rules are shown.

-Example 48 Consider again the university example (Example 33) which combines three applicationindependent language ontologies.
+Example 55 Consider again the university example (Example 33) which combines three applicationindependent language ontologies.
 Now, we give the RDF/XML representation:

-- the ECA ontology, - the SNOOP ontology of the event algebra in the event part, - the CCS ontology of the process algebra in the action part, and an application-dependent ontology:
+- the ECA ontology, - the SNOOP ontology of the event algebra in the event part, - the CCS ontology of the process algebra in the action part, - the OWQL ontology for queries for representing atomic event specification, queries and tests, and an application-dependent ontology: